 - The number of layers which need to be replaced affects pricing.

 Most importantly, you should only work with a trusted roofing contractor who will be upfront and transparent about cost.
 Ask for a written estimate, and don’t hesitate to ask any questions you may have.
 Ready to learn more about working with Pinnacle Roofing for your shingle roof replacement?
 Contact us today.
-Our team is dedicated to making sure every roof is safe and sound in Central New York and Southern Vermont.
+Our team is dedicated to making sure every roof is safe and sound in New York’s Capitol Region and Southern Vermont.